-Then there is cognitive bias.
-Actual human reasoning, both the principles used and the individual instances of it, is often incorrect, maybe even almost always incorrect (A. Tversky 1974; Kahneman 2011).
-One famous example is the base-rate fallacy embodied in the so-called Harvard Medical School test ((Casscells, Schoenberger, and Graboys 1978) see also Appendix B).
-Our reasoning is often biased.
+Then there are cognitive biases.
+One example is confirmation bias.
+This is the tendency, with beliefs or knowledge, for people to seek out, or give more weight to, evidence or arguments that support or 'confirm' views or opinions that they already hold (Wikipedia 2023b).
+Another example of a cognitive bias is that actual human reasoning, both the principles used and the individual instances of it, is often incorrect, maybe even almost always incorrect (A. Tversky 1974; Kahneman 2011).
+One famous instance of this is the base-rate fallacy embodied in the so-called Harvard Medical School test ((Casscells, Schoenberger, and Graboys 1978) see also Appendix C).